 Hits from the Bong by Cypress Hill

 Cypress Hill needs no weed explanations.
 Cypress Hill has numerous songs about weed such as High Times, Insane in the Membrane, I Wanna Get High, Dr. Greenthumb, Stoned is the Way I Walk and many more.
 B-Real, a member of Cypress Hill has always been an advocate of legalizing marijuana.
-B-Real started the Cannabis Cup, a cannabis tradeshow and festival.
-B-Real was named High Times 2014 “Stoner of the Year”.
+He started the Cannabis Cup, a cannabis tradeshow and festival.
+High Times named B-Real the 2014 “Stoner of the Year”.

 Muggles by Louis Armstrong & His Hot Seven